Part 2 of 2 by Don Bell | ⏱️ 20 minute read

 We worship and look to God alone, not His messengers.

-We must never pray to, attempt to command, or worship angels.
-They are fellow servants of God, not mediators between us and Him.
+We must never pray to angels, attempt to command them, or worship them.
+They are fellow servants sent by God, not mediators between us and Him.
 Scripture teaches, "Are they not all ministering spirits sent forth to minister for those who will inherit salvation?"
 (Hebrews 1:14).

 Maintain awareness that God's invisible messengers may be more active than you realize.
 Thank God for their protection and ministry, but keep your focus on Him alone.

 Most believers never hear God's audible voice, and this is perfectly normal.
-God chooses the way He speaks based on His wisdom and our need, not our spiritual maturity, or His favor toward us.
+God chooses how He speaks based on His wisdom and our need, not on our spiritual maturity or His favor toward us.

-Besides the common ways to hear from God, there can be rare occasions when God speaks in an audible voice heard with our physical ears.
-Such experiences are very rare and manifest at critical moments in someone's life, when God needs undivided attention.
+Beyond the ways to hear from God we've explored, there are rare occasions, there can be rare occasions when God speaks directly to us in an audible voice heard with our physical ears.
+Such experiences are rare and occur at critical moments in someone's life, when God requires our undivided attention.
 The voice is clear, authoritative, and unmistakable.

 Saul of Tarsus experienced this dramatic communication: "As he journeyed he came near Damascus, and suddenly a light shone around him from heaven.
 Then he fell to the ground, and heard a voice saying to him, 'Saul, Saul, why are you persecuting Me?'
 And he said, 'Who are You, Lord?'
 Then the Lord said, 'I am Jesus, whom you are persecuting'" (Acts 9:3–5).

-My own encounter came at age seven.
-I was having fun trying to get a toy kite airborne in our backyard.
-However, I'd forgotten about the overhead power lines, and it had gotten itself caught on a wire.
-I foolishly decided to climb the garden fence with a steel rod to free it.
-Balancing on the fence rail, I raised the rod and positioned it to strike the wire.
+My own encounter with hearing the voice of God came at age seven.
+I was trying to get a toy kite airborne in our backyard.
+However, I'd forgotten about the overhead power lines, and the kite had caught on a wire.
+Without thinking, I decided to climb the garden fence with a steel rod to free the kite.
+While balancing on the fence rail, I raised the rod and positioned it to strike the wire.
 Suddenly, I heard a loud shout: "Donnie, stop!"

 Startled, I fell backward off the fence.
-Looking up at the wire, I began to shake, realizing how close I'd come to being electrocuted.
-I also realized I was completely alone — God had shouted the warning that saved my life!
+Looking up at the live wire, I began to shake as I realized how close I'd come to being electrocuted.
+I also realized I was completely alone and that it was God who had shouted the warning to save my life!

 This experience taught me several truths about God's audible voice:

-The audible voice represents God's most dramatic communication method, reserved for pivotal moments requiring absolute clarity.
-This rare form of contact demonstrates God's intimate involvement in our lives.
+God's audible voice is His most dramatic communication method, reserved for pivotal moments requiring absolute clarity.
+This rare form of communication demonstrates God's intimate involvement in our lives.

 Don't seek audible experiences, but remain open to however God chooses to speak.
 Focus on developing sensitivity to His more common communication methods.